Anna Alsina Bardagí | Bio

 Exhibitions, collections, and glass art journey

 Anna’s work has been exhibited in contemporary galleries, museums, and cultural institutions across Europe and the United States.
-Highlights include the Charleroi Museum of Fine Arts (Belgium), the Contemporary Glass Art Museum (Spain), the Morean Arts Center (USA), the London Glassblowing Gallery (UK), and Gallery O (Germany).
+Highlights include the Contemporary Glass Art Museum (Spain), the Morean Arts Center (USA), the Charleroi Museum of Fine Arts (Belgium), the London Glassblowing Gallery (UK), and Gallery O (Germany).
 Her sculptures are held in private collections throughout Europe and North America.

-Born in Madrid and raised near the Mediterranean in the village of Begur, Anna initially pursued a career in journalism and worked in science communication.
-However, she discovered glass art in 2011, a turning point in her life.
+Born in Madrid (Spain) and raised near the Mediterranean in the village of Begur, Anna initially pursued a career in journalism and worked in science communication.
+She discovered glass art in 2011, a turning point in her life.
 Shortly after, she took a summer workshop with local glassmakers in Barcelona, where she was introduced to the fundamentals of casting.
-Since then, she has devoted over a decade to refining her visual language through independent studio practice.
-She has built her expertise in kiln-casting and optical glass techniques largely through self-directed learning and experimentation in her Barcelona atelier.
+She has developed her expertise in kiln-casting and optical glass techniques largely through self-directed learning and experimentation in her Barcelona atelier.

 In addition to her studio work, Anna is actively involved in the international glass art community as a member of the Art Alliance for Contemporary Glass (USA), the Contemporary Glass Society (UK), and the Catalan Association of Glass Arts (Spain).